Three Latin Motets (Stanford): Recordings

 The three motets were recorded in 2012 by the Winchester Cathedral Choir, conducted by David Hill, in a collection of Stanford's sacred choral music.
-They appeared, sung by the Trinity College Choir Cambridge conducted by Stephen Layton, on a 2017 collection of choral music by Stanford.
+They appeared, sung by the Choir of Trinity College, Cambridge, conducted by Stephen Layton, on a 2017 collection of choral music by Stanford.

 Legacy

 Of Stanford's works, his church music, and particularly the Three Latin Motets, continues to be frequently performed and recorded, while his music in other genres, such as opera and orchestral music, is rarely performed.
 The Stanford Society presents a recording of Beati by Voces8 on its web page.